jeanNyil/fuse-7-springboot-demos/camel-amq-kubernetes-config/README.md

 ### Running the example in OpenShift

 It is assumed that:
-- A fully functional *OpenShift cluster* containing *Red Hat Fuse 7.8 imagestreams* is available and running.
+- A fully functional *OpenShift cluster* containing *Red Hat Fuse 7.9 imagestreams* is available and running.
-- Please see the [Red Hat Fuse 7.8 on OpenShift Getting Started for Adminstrators](https://access.redhat.com/documentation/en-us/red_hat_fuse/7.8/html-single/fuse_on_openshift_guide/index#get-started-admin) for more details.
+- Please see the [Red Hat Fuse 7.9 on OpenShift Getting Started for Adminstrators](https://access.redhat.com/documentation/en-us/red_hat_fuse/7.9/html-single/fuse_on_openshift_guide/index#get-started-admin) for more details.
 - The Red Hat AMQ 7 product should already be installed and running on your OpenShift installation with an SSL-enabled AMQP acceptor.

 Then the following command will package your app and run it on OpenShift:

-   mvn clean fabric8:deploy
+   mvn clean oc:deploy -Pjava11

 To list all the running pods: